-On May 8, 2017, the ISO and NEPOOL jointly filed Tariff changes in response to the requirements of Order 831 ("Order 831 Revisions").
-The Order 831 Revisions cap incremental energy offers at the higher of \$1,000/MWh or a resource's verified cost-based incremental energy offer (with a hard cap of \$2,000/MWh on incremental energy offers used in pricing calculations), provide for make whole payments to recover costs that cannot be verified until after the offer clears and the resource is dispatched, and apply offer cap requirements on a resource-neutral basis.
+Tariff changes in response to the requirements of Order 831 ("Order 831 Revisions") jointly filed by the ISO and NEPOOL on May 8, 2017 remain pending.
+As previously reported, the Order 831 Revisions cap incremental energy offers at the higher of \$1,000/MWh or a resource's verified cost-based incremental energy offer (with a hard cap of \$2,000/MWh on incremental energy offers used in pricing calculations), provide for make whole payments to recover costs that cannot be verified until after the offer clears and the resource is dispatched, and apply offer cap requirements on a resource-neutral basis.
 In addition, the Order 831 Revisions include a number of ancillary changes required in order for the offer capping rules to function seamlessly within the market or that are needed because of their relationship to the offer capping rules.
 An October 1, 2019 effective date was requested (which the ISO stated accounts for the time required to design, develop, implement and test the software and process changes required to implement the Order 831 Revisions and the need to complete other high-priority projects ahead of the development of Order 831 Revision-implementing software changes).
 The Order 831 Revisions were supported unanimously by the Participants Committee by way of the May 5 Consent Agenda (Item #1).
 Comments on this filing were due on or before May 30; none were filed.
-Doc-less interventions were filed by ConEd, Dominion, EPSA, National Grid, and NRG.
+Docless interventions were filed by ConEd, Dominion, EPSA, National Grid, and NRG.
 This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).